 A beloved Italian small-plates restaurant in Boston, Coppa is perfect for a laid-back meal, and everyone will tell you to order the carbonara.
 Made the traditional way – with pancetta, egg yolk, and Parmesan – the dish is taken to new heights with the addition of uni (sea urchin).
 The saltiness from the pancetta complements the uni's creaminess in the tastiest possible way.

 What began as a pizza parlor in 1968 is now a Detroit favorite serving authentic Italian food of all kinds – including pasta.
-Giovanni’s, named for the founder’s father, is especially loved for its lasagne al forno, which diners describe as layer upon layer of perfection.
+Giovanni’s, named for the founder’s father, is especially loved for its lasagna, which diners describe as layer upon layer of perfection.
 Those who've tried it say that not only can they not stop talking about it, but they can’t stop eating it, either.
 The recipe is classic: meat, cheese, and béchamel are layered with thin sheets of pasta, then baked until bubbling.

 Pasta lovers in Minneapolis will be familiar with Molly and Tom Broder's casual pasta bar, which has been delighting diners with fresh handmade pasta in delicious Italian-inspired sauces for years.
 With nearly 30 pastas and risottos on the menu, it might be difficult to choose – but if you ask us, you've got to go for the tagliarini.
 Served in a light truffle cream sauce with Prosciutto di Parma, it's the restaurant's best dish.

 Although the angel hair pasta dishes are exceptional at Jackson restaurant BRAVO!, it's the lasagna that regulars say is the dish to order.
-Classic and cooked to perfection, the menu staple sees pasta layers stacked with ricotta, house-minced beef, spectacular marinara sauce, and gooey mozzarella.
+Classic and cooked to perfection, the menu staple sees pasta layers stacked with ricotta, house-ground beef, spectacular marinara sauce, and gooey mozzarella.
 It's utterly irresistible.

-Toasted ravioli is a St Louis specialty – so you'll find it at Italian restaurants across the city.
+Toasted ravioli is a St. Louis specialty – so you'll find it at Italian restaurants across the city.
 If you're looking for the best, though, head straight for the cozy, family-run Anthonino's Taverna, which serves a mix of Italian and Greek cuisine.
 Crispy on the outside and filled with delicious meat inside, the joint's take on toasted ravioli comes complete with marinara sauce for dipping.

 You might be surprised to see a seafood dish topping the charts in Montana, but you simply can't deny the amazing flavors of Ciao Mambo's linguini alle vongole – served in the restaurant's Whitefish, Billings, and Missoula locations.
 Baby clams are tossed with perfectly made pasta and a white or red sauce, depending on your preference.